 The swampy areas and numerous oxbow lakes of Chitwan provide a home for marsh crocodiles.
 In a stretch of the Narayani River, is found one of the few remaining populations of the rare and endangered fish-only eating gharial or Genetic crocodile.
 Here also is found one of the world’s four species of freshwater dolphins.

-Unique among natural heritage sites world-wide is the Sagarmatha National Park, which includes Mt.
-Everest (8,848 m) and other high peaks such as Lhotse Shar, Cho Oyu, Ama Dablam, Pumori, Kangtega, Gyachung Kang, Tharnserku and Kwangde.
+Unique among UNESCO World Heritage Site in worldwide is the Sagarmatha National Park, which includes Mt.
+Everest (8,848 m) and other high peaks such as Lhotse Shar, Cho Oyu, Ama Dablam, Pumori, Kangtega, Gyachung Kang, Thamserku, and Kwangde.

-Located North-east of Kathmandu, Sagarmatha National Park is 1,148 sq km. in area and consists of the upper catchment areas of the Dudh Koshi, Bhote Koshi and the Imja Khola rivers.
+Located North-east of Kathmandu, Sagarmatha National Park is 1,148 sq km. in the area and consists of the upper catchment areas of the Dudh Koshi, Bhote Koshi, and the Imja Khola rivers.
 Much of the park lies above 3,000m.
-Sagarmatha is rugged, with deep gorges, glaciers and nonnegotiable ice and rock faces.
+Sagarmatha is rugged, with deep gorges, glaciers, and nonnegotiable ice and rock faces.

 In 1979 the park was declared a World Heritage Site.
-Trees such as rhododendron, birch, blue pine, juniper and silver fir are found up to an altitude of 4,000 meters above which they give way to scrub and alpine plants.
-In late spring and summer, the hillsides around the villages of Namche Bazaar, Khumjung, Thyangboche and Thame are a riot of colours with several species of rhododendron in bloom.
+Trees such as rhododendron, birch, blue pine, juniper, and silver fir are found up to an altitude of 4,000 meters above which they give way to scrub and alpine plants.
+In late spring and summer, the hillsides around the villages of Namche Bazaar, Khumjung, Thyangboche, and Thame are a riot of colors with several species of rhododendron in bloom.

-Wildlife’s most likely to be seen in Sagarmatha are the Himalaya thar, ghoral, musk deer, pikka (mouse hare) weasel and occasionally jackals.
-Other rarely seen animals are Himalayan black bear, wolf, lynx and snow leopard.
+Wildlife’s most likely to be seen in Sagarmatha are the Himalaya that, ghoral, musk deer, Pikka (mouse hare) weasel, and occasionally jackals.
+Other rarely seen animals are Himalayan black bear, wolf, lynx, and snow leopard.